spdzh/NLP-PROJECT/README.md

 2. Latent Dirichlet Allocation (LDA)

-	I used this technique for topic modeling.
-I extracted 5 different topics in this dataset.
+	This technique is used for topic modeling.
+In this dataset 5 different topics were extracted.